AzimoLabs/SimpleBDD/README.md

 # SimpleBDD
-Simple library for tests in BDD style, written with Objective-C.
+Simple library for tests in BDD style, written in Objective-C.

 ## BDD